Ranked in these QuestionsQuestion Ranking

 Imperative, OOP, functional programming in one language.

-You don't need to deal with all those manual memory allocations, Nim can take care of it!
+You don't need to deal with all those manual memory allocations, Nim can take care of it.
+But also you can use another GC, or tweak it for your real-time application or a game.

 Pro Has built-in unittest module